nbahador/github-actions-calculator/README.md

 This is a simple calculator built using **HTML**, **CSS**, and **JavaScript**.
 It supports basic arithmetic operations such as addition, subtraction, multiplication, and division.

-You can try out the live version here: [Live Calculator](https://nbahador.github.io/github-actions-calculator/)

 ## Features:
 - Addition, subtraction, multiplication, and division